11 Days in Morocco

 If these 11 Days in Morocco from Marrakech do not match what you’re looking for, don’t hesitate to contact us and we will prepare the trip for your needs and requirements.

 11 Days in Morocco desert tour from Marrakech - reviews

 Angela G wrote a review ( April 2019 )

-11 Days Morocco Tour through imperial cities
+11 Days in Morocco Tour from Marrakech

 I did an 11 Days Morocco Tour through imperial cities with Marrakech Tour Company on January 21st with a group of friends.
 It was our first time in the country and we fell in love.
 We saw and experienced so many new things, celebrated New York in the desert, enjoyed camel rides at sunrise, fed monkeys in the snow, negotiated rugs, learned history, and witnessed the know-how. local masters.
-All these thanks to the impeccable organization of Marrakech Tour Company.
+All these are thanks to the impeccable organization of Marrakech Tour Company.
 They listened carefully to our wishes, were very attentive to our needs, made sure we received the best service, and even managed to do the impossible.
 The reality was much better than our expectations!
-I highly recommend going with the Marrakech Tour Company whenever you are planning the trip to this magical land.
+I highly recommend going with the Marrakech Tour Company whenever you are planning a trip to this magical land.